 Keeping this in mind, Fluent Forms sports accessible file collection.
-There are two separate input fields on the Fluent Forms pro.
-If you only want to collect JPG, PNG, GIF, etc. you can use the Image Upload input fields.
-This will keep the form simple.
+There are two separate input fields on Fluent Forms Pro.
+If you only want to collect JPG, PNG, GIF, etc., you can use the Image Upload input fields.

 However, if you require a broader array of files, you can opt for the File Upload input field.
-This includes all the image formats, as mentioned above, and so much more.
-You can collect audios, videos, docs, zip archives, CSVs, and even executable files, etc. all in the same webform.
+This includes all the image formats, as mentioned above, and much more.
+You can collect audio, videos, docs, zip archives, CSVs, and even executable files, etc. all in the same form.